Are you struggling financially as you wait for a lawsuit settlement in North Carolina?

 At Nova Legal Funding, our assistance gives you and your attorney that space to negotiate the best possible settlement.
 Our non-recourse cash advances are risk-free for North Carolina plaintiffs.
 We can get the money within your hands within 24 hours of approval of your application.
 Apply for a pre-settlement loan online or call us anytime at 800-760-0704 for quick and easy funding.

-Want to learn more about how pre-settlement funding in North Carolina works?
+Want to learn more about how lawsuit loans in North Carolina work?
 We encourage you to watch the short video below for an explanation of the process:

 Want more information but aren’t ready to speak with us?
 We invite you to review additional resources on our website that will answer your questions: